logan-han/twitter-deleter/README.md

 ## How does it work?

-It has a lambda frontend that accept tweet.js upload then extract & store tweet ID with oauth credential into an S3 bucket.
+It has a lambda frontend that accept tweet.js upload then extract & store tweet ID with oauth credential into DynamoDB.

-THen the backend batch process picks it up and run batch API calls for tweet removal.
+Then the backend batch process picks it up and run batch API calls for tweet removal.